-With fall around the corner, some of your clients might be looking to give their landscaping beds a nice freshening up of mulch.
+With fall here, some of your clients might be looking to give their landscaping beds a nice freshening up of mulch.
 While spring is the most popular time for mulching, some clients like to apply a second coat for their fall plant beds.

 Yet mulch does so much more for a landscape aside from giving customers a spruced-up curb appeal.